ruhig6/JNMR/readme.md

 # JNMR
 ## Baseline

-There is the baseline of JNMR for four reference frames interpolation.
+There is our proposed baseline of JNMR for four reference frames interpolation.
 The code of JNMR is coming soon.

 ## Acknowledgement